-The fire should then be attended to in the following manner:-Starting with slow burning coal the fire should be so built up that a bright bed of coke may be formed in the firebox, which will permit of the charges of coal, placed on the fire later, burning through completely.
+The fire should then be attended to in the following manner:-Starting with slow burning coal the fire should be so built up that a bright bed of coke may be formed in the firebox, which will permit of the subsequent charges of coal, placed on the fire, burning through completely.

-After the fire has been built up, its temperature should be controlled by a careful use of the damper and blower.
+After the fire has been built up, its temperature should be controlled by careful use of the damper and blower.

-The guiding principle is to think well ahead of the work in hand in order to conform to the laws of combustion which cannot be unduly hastened in locomotive boilers without damage to boiler, losses in heat, labor maintenance, and damage to buildings, etc., with sootladen gases.
+The guiding principle is to think well ahead of the work in hand in order to conform to the laws of combustion which cannot be unduly hastened in locomotive boilers without damage to boiler, losses in heat, shed maintenance, and damage to buildings, etc., with sootladen gases.

-When the steam pressure permits, both injectors must be tested.
+When the steam pressure permits, both Injectors must be tested.

-The fireman must see that the engine is equipped with a full set of fire irons, and that these are placed safely on the tender; also that the engine is fully equipped with lamps, properly cleaned, and in good order; and, where carried, destination boards.
-The engine and tender hand brakes must be cleaned and oiled, the footplate swept, and the windows of the cab, the front of the firebox, and the Westinghouse Compressor cleaned.
+The Fireman must see that the locomotive is equipped with a full set of fire irons, and that these are placed safely on the tender; also that it is fully equipped with lamps, properly cleaned, and in good order.
+The engine and tender hand brakes where provided must be cleaned and oiled, the footplate swept, and the windows of the cab, and the front of the firebox cleaned.

-When the driver is ready to move on to the turntable, the fireman, if men are employed to turn the table, must see that it is in its proper position.
-If no men are so employed, the fireman must place the turntable in the proper position, then stand on the driver's side on the end of the turntable nearest the engine in order to bring the wheels on that end down on to the circular track.
-34. Q. If a Fireman finds that the water is low in the boiler, or that the engine is likely to be late in steam, what should he do?
+When the Driver is ready to move on to the turntable, the Fireman, if men are employed to turn the table, must see that it is in its proper position.
+If no men are so employed, the Fireman must place the turntable in the proper position, then stand on the Driver's side on the end of the turntable nearest the locomotive in order to bring the wheels on that end down on to the circular track.
+34. Q. If a Fireman finds that the water is low in the boiler, or that the boiler is likely to be late in steam, what should he do?